-Centrifugal cleaning means the following: All air to the carburettor passes through the starter.
-Dirt and dust is centrifuged out by the cooling fan.
+Centrifugal cleaning means the following: All air to the carburetor passes through the starter.
+Dirt and dust is pushed out by the cooling fan.

 IMPORTANT!
 In order to maintain operation of the centrifugal cleaning system it must be regularly maintained.